 - If you have a history of seizures

 As with Botox, dermal fillers are also not appropriate if you’re pregnant or breastfeeding and shouldn’t be used on swollen or damaged skin.
 Ignoring factors such as these could put you at more risk of complications - so it’s best to listen!

-Unfortunately, not all side effects or risks are completely avoidable.
+Unfortunately, not all filler and Botox side effects or risks are completely avoidable.
 But, you can definitely limit them.